saphraxaeris/PhysP/README.md

 ```bash
 javac *.java
 ```

+##Running
-3. Run the following command to run the language in the terminal or command prompt
+1. Run the following command to run the language in the terminal or command prompt
 ```bash
 java PhysParser
 ```